abhilashdasari/BBL434/Lab_2.md

 # Lab session 2
-## This lab is mainly focussed on Regular expression
+## This lab is mainly focussed on Regular expression and MEME

 It is important to learn basic BASH (mainly usage of `grep`, `awk`, `sed` ) for efficient use of Regular expression